HilalBerhe/AML_Analysis_1/README.md

-AML Transaction Monitoring & Investigation — Excel Case Study
+AML Transaction Monitoring & Investigation Case Study Project Overview

-Project Overview

-This project is a synthetic Anti-Money Laundering (AML) transaction-monitoring and investigation case study built in Microsoft Excel and Power Query.
-The objective was to review a customer's transaction history, compare observed activity with the customer's KYC profile, identify unusual patterns, and document an investigation-style disposition.
+This project is a synthetic Anti-Money Laundering (AML) transaction monitoring and investigation case study built in Microsoft Excel and Power Query.

+The objective was to review a customer's transaction history, compare observed activity against the customer's KYC profile, identify unusual or potentially suspicious transaction patterns, and document an investigation conclusion.

-The review covered 1,374 transactions from March 1 through August 31, 2026.
-The analysis identified repeated cash deposits just below the $10,000 threshold, activity across multiple branch locations, and international wire transfers inconsistent with the customer's expected profile.
+The analysis covered 1,374 transactions from March 1, 2026 through August 31, 2026.

-Disclaimer: All names, account information, counterparties, transaction data, and findings in this project are entirely synthetic and were created for educational and portfolio purposes.
+The investigation identified:

+10 near-$10,000 transactions totaling $93,280
+7 cash deposits totaling $67,080
+Cash deposits ranging from approximately $9,150 to $9,890 3 international wire transfers totaling $26,200 International wires sent to Orion Trading LLC in the United Arab Emirates Cash deposits occurring across several Northern Virginia branch locations Repeated cash-deposit-to-international-wire activity Activity materially inconsistent with the customer's stated KYC profile
 1. Customer Profile / KYC Review

-The investigation begins with the customer's KYC profile.
-The customer is a low-risk personal checking customer with annual income of $92,000, expected monthly credits of $6,000–$10,000, expected monthly debits of $4,000–$9,000, and expected cash activity typically below $1,000 per month.
-No international activity was disclosed.
+The investigation begins with the customer's KYC profile to establish a baseline for expected account activity.

+The synthetic customer is an IT Project Manager earning approximately $92,000 annually with a personal checking account.

+Expected activity included:

+Monthly credits of approximately $6,000–$10,000 Monthly debits of approximately $4,000–$9,000
+Cash activity typically below $1,000 per month
+No disclosed international activity
+Primary use of mobile banking, debit card, and ACH Initial customer risk rating of Low

-This profile establishes the expected baseline used to compare the customer's actual transaction behavior.
+This information was used throughout the investigation to compare expected behavior against actual transaction activity.

 2. Raw Transaction Data

-The raw transaction history contains the underlying account activity reviewed during the investigation.
-Fields include transaction date and time, account and customer IDs, transaction direction, transaction type, amount, counterparty, country, channel, branch location, merchant category, description, and balance after the transaction.

-The dataset contains 1,374 transactions and includes normal day-to-day activity such as card purchases, ACH transactions, P2P transfers, ATM withdrawals, payroll credits, cash deposits, wire transfers, and cashier's checks.

-3. Power Query / Transaction Table

-The transaction data was cleaned and transformed into a structured analysis table using Excel Power Query.
-Additional analytical fields were created to support AML screening and transaction-level review.

-Examples of transformations and analysis fields include:

-Signed transaction amount

-Large-transaction flag

-Near-$10K transaction identification

-Transaction type classification

-Direction-based credit/debit analysis

-Country and international activity review

-Cash transaction identification

-Sorting transactions chronologically

-Filtering transaction populations for targeted investigation

-The structured table made it easier to apply Excel formulas, PivotTables, filters, and AML review logic consistently across the full transaction population.

-4. AML Analysis Dashboard

-The analysis sheet summarizes transaction activity by type and measures both total activity and flagged activity.

-Key Metrics Identified

-1,374 total transactions reviewed

-10 near-$10K transactions totaling $93,280

-7 cash deposits totaling $67,080

-3 international wires totaling $26,200

-Cash deposits represented the primary source of flagged activity

-The dashboard uses PivotTables, summary calculations, and charts to compare total transaction activity against flagged transaction activity and to highlight the transaction categories contributing most to the investigation.
+The Transactions worksheet contains the full raw transaction history used for the investigation.

+The dataset includes fields such as:

+Transaction ID
+Transaction Date
+Transaction Time
+Account ID
+Customer ID
+Direction
+Transaction Type
+Amount
+Currency
+Counterparty
+Counterparty Country
+Channel
+Branch City
+Branch State
+Merchant Category
+Description
+Balance After Transaction

+The account contained 1,374 transactions across several transaction types including debit card purchases, ACH transactions, P2P transfers, ATM withdrawals, cash deposits, payroll, international wires, and cashier's checks.

+3. Transaction Transformation & AML Flags

+The raw transaction data was processed and organized into a structured analysis table using Excel and Power Query.

+Additional fields were created to make transaction monitoring and aggregation easier.

+Examples include:

+Signed transaction amounts
+Large transaction flags
+Cash activity indicators
+Near-$10K activity indicators
+Transaction categorization
+Transaction direction analysis

+Power Query was used to transform the source data into a cleaner dataset suitable for AML analysis.

+This separated the raw transaction data from the analytical dataset and created a repeatable workflow for reviewing the account.

+4. Transaction Analysis Dashboard

+The Analysis worksheet summarizes transaction activity by transaction type and highlights activity requiring additional review.

+The analysis included:

+Transaction count by transaction type
+Total transaction amount
+Flagged transaction count
+Flagged transaction amount
+Flagged transaction percentage
+Cash deposit analysis
+Near-$10K activity
+International wire activity
+Charts comparing total activity against flagged activity

+The analysis identified cash deposits as the primary source of flagged activity.

+All 7 reviewed cash deposits were flagged, totaling $67,080.

+The customer had stated that cash activity was normally below approximately $1,000 per month, making the observed cash activity significantly inconsistent with the expected customer profile.

 5. Near-$10K Transaction Review

-A targeted review was performed on transactions occurring between July 6 and July 18, 2026.
+A focused review was performed on transactions occurring close to the $10,000 threshold.

-The review identified 10 transactions totaling $93,280, consisting of:
+The review identified 10 transactions totaling $93,280 between July 6 and July 18, 2026.

+The activity included:

 7 cash deposits totaling $67,080

-3 outbound international wire transfers totaling $26,200
+3 international wire transfers totaling $26,200

-The cash deposits ranged from approximately $9,150 to $9,890 and were made across multiple Northern Virginia branch locations.
-Three outbound wires — $8,200, $8,800, and $9,200 — were sent to Orion Trading LLC in the United Arab Emirates.
+Cash deposits ranged from approximately $9,150 to $9,890 and occurred at multiple Northern Virginia branch locations including Alexandria, Arlington, Falls Church, Springfield, Fairfax, Annandale, and Tysons.

+Three outbound international wires were sent to Orion Trading LLC in the United Arab Emirates:
-The activity was compared directly with the KYC profile.
-Expected cash activity was typically below $1,000 per month, while observed cash deposits totaled $67,080 in approximately 12 days.
-The customer also disclosed no expected international activity.

-Risk Indicators Reviewed

-Repeated cash deposits below the $10,000 threshold

-Significant deviation from expected cash activity

-Multiple branch locations

-Outbound international wires

-Cash-to-wire transaction sequences

-Rapid movement of funds

-Repeated pattern over a short period

-These indicators do not independently establish suspicious activity, but together they warranted additional investigation and escalation under the assumptions of this synthetic case.
+$8,200
+$8,800
+$9,200

+Total international wire activity reviewed:

+$26,200

+The repeated deposits immediately below $10,000, use of multiple branch locations, subsequent international wires, and short time intervals between transactions created indicators consistent with potential structuring and rapid movement of funds.

+A single transaction alone would not establish suspicious activity.
+The concern resulted from the combined transaction pattern and inconsistency with the customer's KYC profile.

-6. Final Investigation Summary
+6. Final AML Investigation Summary

-The final summary consolidates the customer's KYC profile, expected activity, reviewed activity, key findings, AML risk indicators, and investigative disposition.
+The final worksheet consolidates the customer profile, expected activity, reviewed transactions, key findings, risk indicators, and investigation disposition.

 Key Findings

+The investigation identified several notable risk indicators:

+Repeated Near-$10K Cash Deposits

-Repeated near-$10K cash deposits totaling $67,080
+Seven cash deposits totaling $67,080 were made near but below the $10,000 threshold.

+Activity Inconsistent With KYC Profile

+The customer's expected cash activity was typically below $1,000 per month, while approximately $67,080 in cash deposits occurred during the reviewed transaction sequence.

+International Wire Activity

-Three international wires totaling $26,200
+The customer disclosed no expected international activity, yet three international wires totaling $26,200 were sent to the UAE.

-Repeated cash-deposit-to-international-wire sequences

-Observed cash activity materially exceeded the customer's expected profile

-International activity was inconsistent with the customer's disclosed activity
+Rapid Movement of Funds

+Cash deposits were followed by outbound international wire transfers during the reviewed period.

+Multiple Branch Locations

-Cash deposits occurred across multiple branch locations
+Cash deposits were conducted across several different branch locations.

-Investigation Conclusion

-The reviewed activity was inconsistent with the customer's expected cash activity and disclosed international activity.
-The combination of repeated near-threshold cash deposits, multiple branch locations, subsequent outbound international wires, and rapid movement of funds presented indicators associated with potential structuring and layering/rapid movement of funds.

-Disposition: Escalate for enhanced review and SAR consideration in accordance with institutional policies and procedures.
+Repeated Transaction Pattern

+The behavior occurred multiple times rather than appearing as one isolated transaction.

 Excel Functions & Techniques Used

-Excel Formulas
+COUNTIF

-COUNTIF — counted transactions meeting a single AML criterion
+Used to count transactions meeting a single condition.

-COUNTIFS — counted transactions meeting multiple conditions

-SUMIF — calculated transaction amounts for a specific category or flag

-SUMIFS — aggregated transaction amounts using multiple AML criteria

-IF — created transaction-level classifications and flags

-AND — combined multiple conditions within AML flagging logic

-Percentage calculations — calculated flagged transaction rates and category-level exposure

-Excel / Data Analysis Features

-Power Query for data cleaning and transformation

-Excel Tables for structured transaction data

-PivotTables for transaction-type aggregation

-PivotCharts / Excel Charts for visual analysis

-Filters and sorting for targeted transaction review

-Conditional / rule-based flags for AML screening

-KYC-to-transaction profile comparison

-Transaction-level drill-down analysis

-Cash-flow pattern analysis

-International transaction review

-Branch-location analysis

-Dashboard and investigation-summary reporting

-Example AML Logic
+Example use cases:

-Examples of the types of Excel logic used in the project include:
+Counting cash deposits
+Counting transaction types
+Counting flagged transactions

+Example:

 =COUNTIF(Transaction_Type_Range,"Cash Deposit")

+COUNTIFS

+Used when transactions had to satisfy multiple conditions.

+Example use cases:

+Counting near-$10K cash deposits
+Counting transactions within a particular amount range Counting transactions matching both transaction type and AML flag

+Example:

 =COUNTIFS(Transaction_Type_Range,"Cash Deposit",Amount_Range,">=8000",Amount_Range,"<10000")

+SUMIF

+Used to calculate the total dollar amount associated with a particular transaction category.

+Example:

+=SUMIF(Transaction_Type_Range,"Cash Deposit",Amount_Range)

+This was useful for calculating total activity for transaction types such as cash deposits, wires, ACH transactions, and card purchases.

+SUMIFS

+Used to calculate transaction amounts meeting multiple AML criteria.

+Example:

 =SUMIFS(Amount_Range,Transaction_Type_Range,"Cash Deposit",Amount_Range,">=8000",Amount_Range,"<10000")

+This allowed transaction counts and dollar amounts to be analyzed separately.

+IF

+Used to classify transactions based on transaction characteristics.

+Example:

+=IF(Amount>=10000,"Large Transaction","Normal")

+IF statements were useful for creating transaction-level AML flags.

+AND

+Used with IF statements when multiple conditions had to be satisfied simultaneously.

+Example:

 =IF(AND(Transaction_Type="Cash Deposit",Amount>=8000,Amount<10000),"Near 10K","Normal")

-These formulas were used alongside Power Query transformations and PivotTable analysis to identify and summarize transactions requiring additional review.
+This allowed transactions to be categorized based on combinations of transaction type and dollar amount.

-Skills Demonstrated
+Additional Excel Skills Used

-AML transaction monitoring

-KYC profile analysis

-Transaction investigation

-Identification of potential structuring indicators

-Rapid movement of funds analysis

-International wire review

-Excel data analysis
+The project also incorporated:

 Power Query

-PivotTables and charts

-COUNTIF / COUNTIFS

-SUMIF / SUMIFS

-IF / AND logic

-Data cleaning and transformation

-Investigative documentation

-Risk assessment and escalation rationale

-Repository Structure

-AML-Transaction-Monitoring-Case-Study/
-│
-├── README.md
-├── workbook/
-│   └── AML-Analysis.xlsx
-│
-└── images/
-    ├── 01-customer-profile.png
-    ├── 02-transactions.png
-    ├── 03-transactions-table.png
-    ├── 04-analysis.png
-    ├── 05-near-10k-review.png
-    └── 06-analysis-summary.png

-Portfolio Purpose

-This project demonstrates the use of Excel, Power Query, transaction analysis, and AML investigative reasoning to move from raw transaction data to a documented case conclusion.
-It is intended to demonstrate practical skills relevant to entry-level AML Analyst, AML Investigator, Transaction Monitoring Analyst, Financial Crime Analyst, and Financial Analyst roles.
+Excel Tables
+PivotTables
+PivotCharts
+Transaction filtering
+Sorting
+Conditional logic
+AML flag creation
+Data aggregation
+Transaction categorization
+Percentage calculations
+KYC-to-transaction comparison
+Transaction drill-down analysis
+Dashboard creation
+Data visualization
+Investigation documentation
+Risk indicator analysis
+Power Query

+Power Query was used to organize and transform the transaction dataset before performing the investigation.

+The workflow included:

+Loading the raw transaction dataset
+Reviewing data types
+Creating analytical columns
+Creating transaction flags
+Preparing transaction data for aggregation
+Producing a structured transaction table for downstream Excel analysis

+Using Power Query made the workflow more scalable than performing every transformation manually inside the raw dataset.

+AML Skills Demonstrated

+This project demonstrates practical experience with:

+AML Transaction Monitoring
+KYC Profile Review
+Customer Activity Analysis
+Transaction Pattern Analysis
+Potential Structuring Identification
+Near-Threshold Transaction Analysis
+International Wire Review
+Rapid Movement of Funds Analysis
+Multiple-Branch Activity Review
+AML Alert Investigation
+Risk Indicator Identification
+Excel-Based Data Analysis
+Power Query
+Investigation Documentation
+SAR Escalation Consideration
+Investigation Conclusion

+The transaction activity reviewed was materially inconsistent with the customer's stated KYC profile.

+The combination of repeated cash deposits immediately below $10,000, substantially higher-than-expected cash activity, multiple branch locations, undisclosed international activity, and subsequent outbound international wires created sufficient AML risk indicators to warrant additional investigation.

+Disposition

+Escalate for enhanced review and SAR consideration in accordance with institutional procedures.

+The analysis does not conclude that money laundering occurred.
+Rather, the identified transaction patterns warrant additional review to determine whether the activity has a reasonable explanation or requires further escalation.

+Project Structure

+Customer Profile
+KYC information and expected account behavior.

+Transactions
+Original transaction-level dataset.

+Transactions Table
+Cleaned and transformed analytical transaction dataset.

+Analysis
+Transaction counts, amounts, AML metrics, PivotTable analysis, and visualizations.

+Near-10K Review
+Focused investigation of near-threshold cash deposits and related international wire activity.

+Analysis Summary
+Customer comparison, key findings, red flags, risk assessment, and final investigation disposition.

+Disclaimer

+This project was created for educational and portfolio purposes only.

+All customer names, transaction information, counterparties, account numbers, and financial activity shown in this project are synthetic and do not represent real individuals or financial accounts